BenClancy/government-service-design-manual/service-manual/the-team/developer.md

 <figure class="media-player-wrapper video"><a href="https://www.youtube.com/watch?v=xEcsGlZn__w">Dafydd Vaughan, Developer at GDS, talks about what his work involves.</a></figure>

-Developers build software with a relentless focus on how it will be used.
-They continually improve the service by identifying new tools and techniques and removing technical bottlenecks
+Developers build software with a concentration on how it will be used.
+They continually improve the service by identifying new tools and techniques, and removing technical bottlenecks

-Good digital services will require code to be written, adapted, maintained and supported.
-A team of skilled developers will be able to make sure that happens in an efficient and transparent way, and to help continually improve the service by identifying new tools and techniques and removing technical bottlenecks.
+Good digital services require code to be written, adapted, maintained and supported.
+A team of skilled developers will be able to make sure that happens in an efficient and transparent way.

 ## The importance of developers

-No digital service can be effectively built, delivered, owned and operated without the technical skills to understand and improve the software enabling it.
-In order to provide the best service to your users it is vital that you are in a position to rapidly tailor that software to their needs and to the efficient running of the underlying systems.
+No digital service can be effectively built, owned and operated without the technical skills to understand and improve the software enabling it.
+To provide the best service to your users, it's vital that you're in a position to rapidly tailor that software to their needs and to the efficient running of the underlying systems.

 Developers will be able to work directly on those services, but are also an important part of service innovation as they bring ideas, generate prototypes and contribute to a rounded team.

 Once a service is live the need for developers continues.
 There will always be technical optimisations that can be made -- faster and more responsive systems, acting to mitigate the risks of a constantly changing security environment -- but as you respond to new or more clearly understood user needs the software will need to adapt.
-As the policy and other context around a service changes the software may need to integrate with new systems or provide new features and a development team can help ensure that work is pro-active.
+As the policy and other context around a service changes the software may need to integrate with new systems or provide new features - a development team can help ensure that work is pro-active.

 ## Skills and attributes

 A great developer:

-* builds software with a relentless focus on how it will be used
+* builds software by concentrating on how it will be used
 * seeks collaboration and early feedback
 * designs software they expect to operate and maintain
 * leaves code simpler and better tested than when they started